-- Fellow in Advanced Cyber Studies at the Center for Strategic and International Studies.
-This program brings together leaders in cybersecurity issues from the business, technology, legal and government sectors
+- Cyber Fellow, Center for Strategic and International Studies; this program brings together leaders in cybersecurity issues from the business, technology, legal and government sectors

-- Vice Chair of the ABA Banking Law Subcommittee on Systemically Important Financial Institutions and a member of the Federal Bar Association Banking Committee Executive Council
+- Vice Chair, ABA Banking Law Subcommittee on Systemically Important Financial Institutions; and member, Federal Bar Association Banking Committee Executive Council

 - Frequent speaker on U.S. regulatory reform and other bank regulatory issues, including at conferences hosted by the Institute of International Bankers, the American Bar Association and International Bar Association and the D.C.
 Bar